-If you’d like to explore these questions further or learn more about Stoicism generally, check out our reading list on Stoic philosophy, which features the best five books of and about Stoicism.
+If you’d like to explore these questions further or learn more about Stoicism generally, check out our explainers of the four cardinal virtues of Stoicism, the dichotomy of control (a Stoic device for clearing your mind), the Stoic approach to emotion, as well as our reading list on Stoic philosophy, which features the best six books of and about Stoicism.
 Hit the banner below to access it now!

 What is philosophy?
 Why is it important?
 How can it improve your life?
 Discover the answers to all these questions and more with our free, 3-lesson introductory email course:

 ★★★★★ (50+ reviews for our courses).
 Unsubscribe any time.